History of prostitution

-Prostitution has been practiced throughout ancient and modern culture.
-Prostitution has been described as "the world's oldest profession" although the oldest professions are most likely farmers, hunters, and shepherds.
+Prostitution has been practiced throughout ancient and modern cultures.
+Prostitution has been described as "the world's oldest profession", though this is unverifiable, and most likely incorrect.

 Ancient Near East

-The Ancient Near East was home to many shrines, temples, or "houses of heaven," which were dedicated to various deities.
+The Ancient Near East was home to many shrines, temples, or "houses of heaven", which were dedicated to various deities.
 These shrines and temples were documented by the Greek historian Herodotus in The Histories, where sacred prostitution was a common practice.
 Sumerian records dating back to ca. 2400 BCE are the earliest recorded mention of prostitution as an occupation.
-These describe a temple-brothel operated by Sumerian priests in the city of Uruk.
-This kakum or temple was dedicated to the goddess Ishtar and was the home to three grades of women.
-The first grade of women was only permitted to perform sexual rituals in the temple, the second group had access to the grounds and catered to visitors, and the third and lowest class lived on the temple grounds.
-The third class was also free to find customers in the streets.
+These describe a temple brothel operated by Sumerian priests in the city of Uruk.
+This kakum, or temple, was dedicated to the goddess Ishtar and was home to three classes of women.
+The first class of women was only permitted to perform sexual rituals in the temple: the second class had access to the grounds and catered to visitors; and the third and lowest class lived on the temple grounds.
+The third class was also free to find customers on the streets.

-In the region of Canaan, a significant portion of temple prostitutes was male.
-This was also widely practiced in Sardinia and in some of the Phoenician cultures, usually in honor of the goddess Ashtart.
-Presumably under the influence of the Phoenicians, this practice was developed in other ports of the Mediterranean Sea.
+In the region of Canaan, a significant portion of temple prostitutes were male.
+Male prostitution was also widely practiced in Sardinia and in some of the Phoenician cultures, usually in honor of the goddess Ashtart.

-In later years sacred prostitution and similar classifications for females were known to have existed in Greece, Rome, India, China, and Japan.
-Such practices came to an end when the emperor Constantine in the 320s AD destroyed the goddess temples and replaced the religious practices with Christianity.
+In later years, sacred prostitution and similar classifications for females were known to have existed in Greece, Rome, India, China, and Japan.
+Such practices came to an end when the emperor Constantine, in the 320s AD, destroyed the goddess temples and replaced the religious practices with Christianity.